 Don't miss this Event!

-This year's Kume Island Festival is scheduled to take place August 1-2, 2015.
+This year's Kume Island Festival will take place in early August 2016.
 It's the biggest party of the year with two days of food, fireworks, live performances, and much more.

 comments powered by Disqus